-(4) At the FIS scope meeting, the IE will present the proposed GINR and ERCOT will review the results of the Security Screening Study.
+(4) At the FIS kickoff meeting, the IE will present the proposed project and ERCOT will review the results of the Security Screening Study.
 The lead TSP will facilitate a general discussion of the preliminary study scope of work for the FIS.

-(5) Pursuant to Protocol Section 3.22.1.2, Generation Resource Interconnection Assessment, in the event that the Security Screening Study performed by ERCOT identifies a possible SSR risk, ERCOT or the affected TSP(s) may require additional SSR studies be performed and may require an IE to provide additional detailed modeling data on the proposed Generation Resource in support of these studies.
-The SSR studies shall be scoped at the same time as the FIS but do not need to be included as part of the FIS.
+(5) Any SSR studies required under Protocol Section 3.22.1.2, Generation Resource Interconnection Assessment, shall be scoped at the same time as the FIS but do not need to be included as part of the FIS.

-(6) The IE and the TSP(s) must reach agreement on the FIS scope and sign the FIS study agreement within 60 days of the FIS kickoff meeting.
-The assistance of more than one TSP may be required in areas where Transmission Facilities are provided by multiple TSPs.
-In these cases it may be necessary for the IE to execute study agreements with multiple TSPs.

-(7) The FIS scope agreement must include all assumptions, timetables, study cost estimates and payment schedules, and the determination of all requirements for interconnection.
+(6) Following the kickoff meeting, the IE and the TSP(s) must agree to the terms of the FIS study as a condition for proceeding with the FIS studies.
+The FIS study agreement must include all assumptions, timetables, study costs, and payment schedules, and the determination of all requirements for interconnection.

-(a) The FIS must include all studies required by this section.
-The IE and the TSP(s) shall consider the Security Screening Study and other preliminary studies and documents provided by the IE when developing the FIS scope.
 The IE and TSP(s) may divide the FIS into distinct study phases, each requiring IE approval to proceed.
+All payments for the FIS studies shall be remitted directly to the TSP(s) completing the studies.

+(a) The FIS must include all study elements required by Section 5.3.2.4, Full Interconnection Study Elements, unless ERCOT and the TSP(s) determine that one or more studies should not be performed.
+ERCOT and the TSP(s) shall consider the Security Screening Study and any information provided by the IE when developing the FIS scope.

-(b) The requirement for one or more FIS studies may be waived for GINRs meeting paragraph (1)(b)(ii) of Section 5.1.1, Applicability, if mutually agreed upon by ERCOT and the TSP(s).
-In order to aid in the determination of whether or not FIS study waivers are appropriate, ERCOT and the TSP(s) may request additional data and information from the IE beyond what is required by Section 5.3.1, Full Interconnection Study Submission Requirements, and Section 5.7.1, Generation Resource and Settlement Only Generator Data Requirements.
+(b) The requirement for one or more of the FIS study elements identified in Section 5.3.2.4 may be waived for projects involving any distribution-connected generator or any project meeting paragraph (1)(c)(ii) of Section 5.2.1, Applicability, if mutually agreed upon by ERCOT and the TSP(s).
+In order to aid in the determination of whether or not FIS study waivers are appropriate, ERCOT and the TSP(s) may request additional data and information from the IE beyond what is required by Section 5.2.2, Initiation of Generator Interconnection or Modification, Section 5.3.2, Full Interconnection Study,, and Section 5.5, Generator Commissioning.

-(8) The TSP(s) shall submit the FIS scope document via the online RIOO system.
-The online RIOO system will provide notification via an automated email to ERCOT and other TSP(s) of availability of the FIS scope document for review and comment.
+(7) The TSP(s) shall submit the FIS study agreement via the online RIOO system.
+The online RIOO system will provide notification via an email to ERCOT and other TSP(s) of availability of the FIS study agreement for review and comment.
 Comments must be made within ten Business Days.

-(9) If the IE and TSP(s) cannot agree to the FIS study scope within the 60-day period, ERCOT will attempt to mediate an agreement.
-If mediation is unsuccessful, ERCOT will consider whether the IE’s GINR should be terminated.
-If the request is terminated, the IE will be required to file a new GINR and pay all appropriate fee(s) for any new generation project.
+(8) If the IE and TSP(s) cannot agree to the terms of the FIS study within 60 days, ERCOT will attempt to mediate an agreement.
+If mediation is unsuccessful, ERCOT will cancel the interconnection request if the IE does not agree to the proposed terms within ten days of being notified that the mediation was unsuccessful.

+(9) The TSP shall notify ERCOT by submitting a change request via the online RIOO system within ten Business Days of the following events:

+(a) Signing of the FIS study agreement; and

+(b) Funding of the FIS study agreement.

-5.4.2.2 Full Interconnection Study Elements
+5.3.2.3 Full Interconnection Study Description and Methodology